EnduranceCode/java-playground/javafx-oracle/README.md

 # Oracle's Getting Started with JavaFX Tutorials

-This repository contains the code developed following the tutorials [Getting Started with JavaFX](https://docs.oracle.com/javafx/2/get_started/jfxpub-get_started.htm) created by [Oracle](https://www.oracle.com).
+The folder [`javafx-oracle`](../javafx-oracle/) contains the code developed following the tutorials [Getting Started with JavaFX](https://docs.oracle.com/javafx/2/get_started/jfxpub-get_started.htm) created by [Oracle](https://www.oracle.com).

-## Repository Structure
+## Folder Structure

-There's a folder in the root of this repository for each tutorial that was followed.
+There's a folder in the root of [`javafx-oracle`](../javafx-oracle/) folder for each tutorial that was followed.
 Each of those folders contains the project's code (one folder for each tutorial) developed following the listed tutorials and its content can be imported to an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) of choice.

-This repository contains the code of the following tutorials:
+The folder [`javafx-oracle`](../javafx-oracle/) contains the code of the following tutorials:

 * [Hello World, JavaFX Style](https://docs.oracle.com/javafx/2/get_started/hello_world.htm) stored in the folder [hello-world](hello-world/);
 * [Form Design in JavaFX](https://docs.oracle.com/javafx/2/get_started/form.htm) stored in the folder [form-design](form-design/);